johnston9/shot-caller/TESTING.md

   6. Add the Scene Script by selecting the desired PDF file "S 11 No 2 Script" from the desktop.
   7. Add the Scene Storyboard by selecting the desired PDF file "S 11 Storyb" from the desktop.
   8. Submit the form.
+  9. A Success message displays saying "Scene "11" Breakdown Updated".
-  9. Click on Breakdown tab on the Scene page to view the new Breakdown inputs.
+  10. Click on Breakdown tab on the Scene page to view the new Breakdown inputs.

 <p align="center"> <strong>Add New Location</strong></p>
 <h2 align="center">